cguardia/ZODB-Documentation/book/transactions.rst

     t.join(dm)

 That's basically all that there's to it.
-Any exception raised after this will casue the transaction to abort at the end.
+Any exception raised after this will cause the transaction to abort at the end.
 Otherwise, the transaction will be committed.

 Of course, in a web application there may be some conditions which do not result on an exception, yet are bad enough to warrant aborting the transaction.
-For example, a 404 or 500 responses from the server indicate errors, even if an exception was never raised.
+For example, all 404 or 500 responses from the server indicate errors, even if an exception was never raised.

 To handle this situation, repoze.tm2 uses the concept of a commit veto.
 To use